-The vegetation index calculation we described in Section 4.3.2, Simple calculations, were generated in a manner that ensured all output pixels (grid cells) would contain entries that lie in the range [‑1,+1]; an index value of 0 indicates that matching pixel locations have the same value.
+The vegetation index (VI) calculation we described in Section 4.3.2, Simple calculations, was generated in a manner that ensured all output pixels (grid cells) would contain entries that lie in the range [‑1,+1]; an index value of 0 indicates that matching pixel locations have the same value.
 There are many reasons for changing attribute data values in this manner before mapping and/or as part of the analysis of spatial datasets.
 One of the principal reasons is that if you create a map showing zones (e.g. counties) for a spatially extensive attribute, such as total population, it is very misleading — obviously a single total value (indicated perhaps by a color) does not apply throughout the zone in question.
 A more correct or meaningful view would be to divide by the area of the zone and show a spatially intensive attribute, the density of the population across the zone in this case.
 In this way zones of different size can be analyzed and mapped in a consistent manner.

 The field of geodemographics, which involves the analysis of population demographics by where they live, involves the widespread use of index values — for a full discussion of this subject see Harris et al. (2005) and the “Geodemographics Knowledgebase” web site maintained by the UK Market Research Society (www.mrs.org.uk/geodemographics/).